Japan upgrades Q1 GDP on smaller hit to domestic demand - Up News Info

 Private consumption, which makes up more than half of gross domestic product, dropped 1.5% from the previous three months, worse than the initial estimate of an 1.4% drop.

-Net exports – or exports minus imports – subtracted 0.2 percentage point to revised GDP growth, while domestic demand pulled it down by 0.8 percentage point, not as bad as a preliminary contribution of minus 1.1 percentage point.
+Net exports – or exports minus imports – subtracted 0.2 percentage point from growth, while the hit to domestic demand pulled it down by 0.8 percentage point, not as bad as a preliminary contribution of minus 1.1 percentage point.

-The better-than-expected GDP revision comes after household spending and exports jumped in April on a return to demand, though the gains were inflated largely by the comparison to last year’s deep pandemic-driven plunge.
+The better-than-expected revision comes after household spending and exports jumped in April, though the gains were inflated largely by the comparison to last year’s deep pandemic-driven plunge.

+Total lending by Japan’s banks grew 2.9% in May from a year earlier, slowing at a record pace from a 4.8% increase in April, Bank of Japan data showed on Tuesday.

-Inflation-adjusted wages, which are a barometer of households’ purchasing power, rose 2.1% in April on a year-on-year basis, the government said on Tuesday.
+Inflation-adjusted wages, a barometer of household purchasing power, rose 2.1% in April on a year-on-year basis, the government said.

+The bank lending slowdown was due largely to the base effect of a COVID-driven surge last year, while a drop in consumer prices and rebounds in overtime pay and compensation for part-time workers helped lift wages.

-The government has come under political pressure to water down an already stretched fiscal target this year as the cost to combat the health crisis accumulates, as it struggles to keep up growth while fighting the pandemic.
+The government has come under political pressure to water down an already stretched fiscal target this year as the cost to combat the health crisis accumulates.